 Agility requires software defined infrastructure

-Team organization has also changed, from big inline development teams to smaller squads, regrouped in “fabrication teams”, serving a product, with all the necessary competencies – from developer, to architect, business analyst, user experience specialist and DevOps specialist.
+Team organization has also changed, from big inline development teams to smaller squads, regrouped in “fabrication teams”, serving a product, with all the necessary competencies – from developer, to architect, business analyst, user experience specialist and DevOps engineer.
 A fabrication team releases frequent, small and stable increments of a feature set, driven by the product owner who is accountable for pushing the software to the field and satisfying user requirements.